IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 If you already have a Dataverse account associated with the Username/Email log in option, but you want to convert it to use your institutional log in, you can easily do so as long as your account uses an email address from that institution.

 #.
-Go to the Account Information page to confirm your account email address is the same as your institutional email address.
+Go to the Account Information page to confirm that your account email address is the same as your institutional email address.
 If not, you will need to update your Dataverse account to make them match.
 #.
 Log out of Dataverse.
 #.
 Go to “Log In” in the upper right corner of Dataverse.
 #.
 Select the "Your Institution" button under the "Other options" header.